sage-code/eve/manual/databases.md

 One database provide a structure for tables.
 An application can read structure and create in-memory data model.
 Then it can perform operations on data but not on the database structure.
 We do not bypass the database administrator job.

 **notes:**
-1. Data structure can be created using SQL scripts;
+1. Data structure can be created using SQL modules;
-2. Data structure can be updated/modified using SQL evolution scripts;
+2. Data structure can be updated/modified using SQL evolution modules;
 3. After database structure is updated an EVE application should recompile;

 ## Record